gvSIGAssociation/gvnix/pages/index-en.md

 gvNIX automatically generates web services from Java code and from WSDL files.

-It also automatically generates web service clients stating the URL where is published WSDL file.
+It also automatically generates web service clients stating the URL where the WSDL file is published.
 This generates *Stub* classes in our application to make possible that the other classes invoke these remote services as local services.